wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.3.9 =
+Addresses very minor JavaScript error in the editor

 = 2.3.8 =
 Fixes for vertical decks and video, the O-Town lens, the sharing overlay